 In general, you may defer the gain on the sale of QETI that are (1) held for more than 36 months, and (2) rolled over into the purchase of replacement QETI within 365 days from, and including, the date of sale.
 However:

 - You must recognize any gain to the extent that the amount realized on the sale of the original QETI exceeds the cost of replacement QETI;

 - You must add back any deferred gain in the year you sell the replacement QETI; and

-- If the purchase of replacement QETI within the 365-day period occurred in the same tax year as the sale of the original QETI, or in the following tax year and before the date you filed your personal income tax return, then take the deduction on that return.
+- If the purchase of replacement QETI within the 365-day period occurred in the same taxable year as the sale of the original QETI, or in the following taxable year and before the date you filed your personal income tax return, then, take the deduction on that return.

-- If the purchase of replacement QETI within the 365-day period occurred in the following tax year and on or after the date you filed your personal income tax return, then you must file Form IT-203-X, Amended Nonresident and Part-Year Resident Income Tax Return, to claim the deduction (see Other forms you may have to file).
+- If the purchase of replacement QETI within the 365-day period occurred in the following taxable year and on or after the date you filed your personal income tax return, then you must file an amended return to claim the deduction (see Form IT-201-X, Amended Resident Income Tax Return).

-- If the deferred gain must be included in a subsequent year’s tax return because the replacement QETI has been sold, then include that amount as an addition to federal AGI (see A-10).
+- If the deferred gain must be included in a subsequent year’s tax return because the replacement QETI has been sold, then include that amount as an addition to federal AGI.

 Include any amount that you could have excluded from federal AGI (except for mass transit vehicles) had you not made the safe harbor election on your federal return for agreements entered into before January 1, 1984.

 IRC Section 168(k) Property (Year of Disposition Adjustment) (S-214)